Code-Institute-Submissions/the-shamans-cat/README.md

 - Online Payment for sessions at point of booking
 - Shop selling related books via links to Amazon

+## Surface Plane

 ## Technologies Used

+The following languages, frameworks and tools were used in the development of this site.
+HTML, CSS and Bootstrap provided the basic code for the site.
+Bootstrap classes were used as much as possible to save on writing new code in CSS.

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.